Faculty & Staff

 Berna Turam.
 2007.
 Between Islam and the State: the Politics of Engagement.
 Stanford University Press.

 2009.
-"State and Society: Neither Lovers Nor Haters," introduction to the Special Issue, titled "Secular Muslims?" in Comparative Studies of South Asia, Africa and the Middle East, 29:3, (with Monica Ringer)
+"State and Society: Neither Lovers nor Haters," introduction to the Special Issue, entitled “Secular Muslims?” in Comparative Studies of South Asia, Africa and the Middle East, (29) 3, (guest editor with Monica Ringer)

 Reprinted in Shahram Akbarzadeh (ed) 2006.
 Islam and Globalization.
 Routledge

-2004.
-"A bargain between the secular state and Turkish Islam: politics of ethnicity in Kazakhstan", Nations and Nationalism, vol.10 (3).
+2004b.
+“A bargain between the secular state and Turkish Islam: politics of ethnicity in Kazakhstan”, Nations and Nationalism, 10 (3).